 1 conflicts of interest among the members of writing and review groups by doing all 2 of the following: 3 (a) Requiring members to disclose any potential conflicts of interest with 4 health coverage plans or pharmaceutical manufacturers and to recuse themselves 5 from voting if they have a conflict of interest.
 6 (b) Using a methodologist to work with writing groups to provide objectivity 7 in data analysis and ranking of evidence through the preparation of evidence tables 8 and facilitating consensus.
 9 (c) Offering opportunities for public review and comments.
 10 (d) Creating an explicit and transparent decisionmaking process.
 11 (e) Basing decisions on high quality studies, research, peer-reviewed 12 publications, and medical practice.
 13 (f) Minimizing biases and conflicts of interest.
 14 (g) Explaining the relationship between treatment options and outcomes.
 15 (h) Rating the quality of the evidence supporting recommendations.
 16 (i) Considering relevant patient subgroups and preferences.
 17 (j) Considering the needs of atypical patient populations and diagnoses when 18 establishing clinical review criteria.
 19 (k) Recommending that the prescription drugs be taken in the specific 20 sequence required by the step therapy protocol.
-21 (1) Continuously updating, through a review of new evidence, research, and 22 newly developed treatments.
-23 (2) This Subsection shall not be construed to require health coverage plans 24 to establish a new entity to develop clinical review criteria used for step therapy or 25 fail first protocols.
-26 \underline{C} .
-When medications for the treatment of any medical condition are 27 restricted for use by an insurer by any health coverage plan through a step therapy 28 or fail first protocol, the prescribing physician practitioner shall have access to a 29 clear and convenient process to expeditiously request an override of such the restriction from the insurer.
+21 (l)(i) Continuously reviewing new evidence, research, and newly developed 22 treatments to update the clinical review criteria and clinical practice guidelines.
+23 (ii) If clinical practice guidelines are not reasonably available, any step 24 therapy or fail first protocol established by a health coverage plan shall consider 25 peer-reviewed publications or expert guidance from independent experts, which may 26 include practioners with expertise applicable to the relevant health condition.
+27 (2) This Subsection shall not be construed to require health coverage plans 28 to establish a new entity to develop clinical review criteria used for step therapy or 29 fail first protocols.

+C. When medications for the treatment of any medical condition are restricted for use by an insurer by any health coverage plan through a step therapy or fail first protocol, the prescribing physician practitioner shall have access to a clear and convenient process to expeditiously request an override of such the restriction from the insurer.
 The override process shall be made easily accessible on the health coverage plan's website.
 An override of such the restriction shall be expeditiously granted by the insurer under health coverage plan if the prescribing practitioner, using sound clinical evidence, can demonstrate any of the following circumstances: